trlinkin/puppetlabs-pe_shared_ca/README.markdown

 A. On a Console Host:

 1. Start the pe-httpd service.
 2. Run 'puppet agent -t' which should now regenerate MCollective certificates and restart pe-mcollective and pe-activemq.
-  2a.
-If you're not autosigning certificates, you will need to sign the MCollective certificate.
+ - If you're not autosigning certificates, you will need to sign the MCollective certificate.
 Exec[check_for_signed_broker_cert] will fail on your first Puppet run, indicating that the certificate has not been signed.
-  2b. puppet cert --list & puppet cert --sign $certname.pe-internal-broker
+ -  puppet cert --list & puppet cert --sign $certname.pe-internal-broker
-  2c.
-Run 'puppet agent -t' again to finish the process.
+ - Run 'puppet agent -t' again to finish the process.
 3. Optionally turn back on the pe-puppet service.

 B. On a Master Host:

 1. Start a Puppet Master manually, as it needs to generate and sign a new cert from your shared CA.
-  1a. puppet master --no-daemonize --debug
+  -  puppet master --no-daemonize --debug
-  1b.
-Once that's done (you should see it startup successfully), you can control+C the process.
+  -  Once that's done (you should see it startup successfully), you can control+C the process.
 2. Start the pe-httpd service.
 3. Run 'puppet agent -t' which should now regenerate MCollective certificates and restart pe-mcollective and pe-activemq.
-  3a.
-If you're not autosigning certificates, you will need to sign the MCollective certificate.
+  - If you're not autosigning certificates, you will need to sign the MCollective certificate.
 Exec[check_for_signed_broker_cert] will fail on your first Puppet run, indicating that the certificate has not been signed.
-  3b. puppet cert --list & puppet cert --sign $certname.pe-internal-broker
+  - puppet cert --list & puppet cert --sign $certname.pe-internal-broker
-  3c.
-Run 'puppet agent -t' again to finish the process. ctive certificate. puppet cert --list & puppet cert --sign as appropriate.
+  - Run 'puppet agent -t' again to finish the process. ctive certificate. puppet cert --list & puppet cert --sign as appropriate.
 4. Optionally restart the pe-puppet service.

+TO-DO:

-TO-DO: Document ActiveMQ scaling.
-Most content is already in the pe_mcollective module, really just need the activemq_brokers=broker1,broker2 variable behavior.
+* Document ActiveMQ scaling.
+Most content is already in the pe\_mcollective module, really just need the activemq_brokers=broker1,broker2 variable behavior.
+* See tickets for additional issues.